dirkjanm/videojs-preroll/README.md

 ## Requirements

-This plugin requires video.js 5.0 or newer with videojs-contrib-ads 3.0 or newer.
+This plugin requires video.js 7.0 or newer with videojs-contrib-ads 3.0 or newer.
-For users migrating from version 0.2.0, make sure your configuration style matches the one below.
+The package.json now specifies version 6 of videojs-contrib-ads For users migrating from version 0.2.0, make sure your configuration style matches the one below.

 ## Adding the plugin